 Going to the Ombudsman – which Ombudsman?

-If the debt collector ignores this second letter, then I suggest you complain to the relevant Ombudsman after 8 weeks.
-During this time, make sure you keep a record of any more demands from the debt collector – by phone, text, email or letter.
+If the debt collector ignores this second letter, I suggest you complain to the relevant Ombudsman after 8 weeks.
+During this time, keep a record of any more demands from the debt collector – by phone, text, email or letter.

 This will be the Financial Ombudsman (FOS) if the debt appears to be a loan, credit card, catalogue or an overdraft.
 How to send FOS your complaint is described here.